Leonard-B212/llm-bjj-wiki/README.md

 `/update` works against an existing Markdown note.

+Note names are resolved before requesting long-form input.
+Normalized matching handles differences such as capitalization or hyphenation, while fuzzy matching can suggest an existing note when the supplied name contains a typo.

 Both the existing note and the new user input are treated as technical source material.
 Existing knowledge is preserved while new information is integrated into the appropriate sections.

 Updates use the current schema for the note type.
 This also allows older notes using legacy structures or headings to be migrated to the current schema while preserving their technical content.

+Generated updates pass through the same validation and repair pipeline before being presented to the user as a diff.

+### Validation and Repair

+Generated and updated notes are checked against deterministic wiki rules before being saved.

+Validation can detect known structural and Wiki-Linking problems, including forbidden generic links and invalid perspective-specific aliases.

+Known violations can be repaired deterministically and are then revalidated.
+The repair layer is separated from validation so additional repair strategies can be added without changing the writer or update workflows.

+The project also contains support for LLM-assisted repair for issues that cannot be resolved by deterministic rules.

 ### Wiki Links